-4.)
-[Proposed] Jury Instructions: A list of all [proposed] jury instructions requested by all parties along with a full content copy [language of CACI instruction requested] shall be provided to the Court.
-This may be brought for filing with the clerk on the first day of trial and a courtesy copy via e-mail at courtroom21@ventura.courts.ca.gov in Word format.
-If a joint list of [proposed] jury instructions cannot be agreed upon, each party must file a separate list of [proposed] jury instructions.
-In providing jury instructions to the Court, counsel should make any proposed substantive additions, select appropriate gender, and insert appropriate names, BUT NOT REMOVE ANY OPTIONAL (BRACKETED) language from the CACI instructions.
-This is to insure that opposing counsel and the Court do not miss any optional language that the Court/opposing counsel believe should be included.
+- 4.)
+Joint Witness List: The parties shall file a joint list of all witnesses that each party intends to call.
+The joint witness list shall identify each witness by name, each expert witness, the expected length (in tenths of an hour) of the direct and cross examination of each witness, and any potential scheduling problems or special requirements.
+Please total the number of hours so that the Court can estimate the total length of trial.
+The court may preclude the testimony of a witness not listed in the joint witness.
+In addition to filing a Joint Witness List, please email a copy to the court at: courtroom43@ventura.courts.ca.gov - 5.)
+Jury Instructions: A list of all jury instructions requested by all parties along with a full content copy shall be provided to the court at the pre-trial conference and emailed to the court on such date.
+If a joint list of jury instructions cannot be agreed upon, each party must file a separate list of instructions.
+In providing jury instructions to the court, counsel should make any proposed substantive additions, select appropriate gender, and insert appropriate names, BUT NOT REMOVE ANY OPTIONAL (BRACKETED) language from the CACI instructions.
+This is to insure that opposing counsel and the court do not miss any optional language that the court/opposing counsel believe should be included.
 These complete instructions must be emailed to the court prior to commencement of the trial.
-By emailing all [proposed] jury instructions to the court along with the [proposed] verdict form, the Court can make changes to these in the courtroom after input from counsel.
-The final version will be prepared by counsel with a courtesy copy sent to the courtroom 21 email.
-The Court generally does not pre-instruct on substantive issues of law.
-If counsel desires to have the Court pre-instruct on an area of law or if counsel wishes to question prospective jurors regarding any legal principles, notice shall be given by way of motion filed and served at least five (5) court days prior to the commencement of trial.
+By emailing all jury instructions to the court along with the proposed verdict form, the court can make changes to these in the courtroom after input from counsel.
+A copy of the final jury instructions and verdict form will then be emailed back to counsel prior to closing arguments.

-5.)
-Jury Questionnaire: If there is a request to use a written jury questionnaire, a copy must be provided to the Court and opposing counsel at the pretrial conference and emailed to the courtroom 21 email.
-Any proposed questionnaire must be at least 12-point font and not exceed 15 pages and include a declaration under penalty of perjury at the end for jurors to sign.
+The court generally does not pre-instruct on substantive issues of law.
+If counsel desires to have the court pre-instruct on an area of law or if counsel wishes to question prospective jurors regarding any legal principles, notice shall be given by way of motion filed and served at least five (5) court days prior to the commencement of trial.

-6.)
-[Proposed] Jury Verdict Form: Counsel for all parties must provide the Court with a [proposed] verdict form.
-If the parties cannot agree on a joint [proposed] verdict form, each party must submit their own [proposed] verdict form prior to jury selection.
-The Court requests that you also submit the [proposed] verdict form to the court by way of email.
-By providing the Court with an electronic/emailed copy, changes to the [proposed] verdict form can be made in the courtroom if necessary.
+- 6.)
+If there is a request to use a written jury questionnaire, a copy must be provided to the court and opposing counsel at the pre-trial conference and also emailed to the court.
+Any proposed questionnaire must be at least 12 point font and not exceed 15 pages and include a declaration under penalty of perjury at the end for jurors to sign. - 7.)
+Jury Verdict Form: At the pre-trial conference, counsel for all parties must provide the court with a proposed verdict form.
+If the parties cannot agree on a joint verdict form, each party must submit their own proposed verdict form prior to jury selection.
+The court requests that you also submit the verdict form to the court by way of email.
+By providing the court with an electronic/emailed copy, changes to the verdict form can be made in the courtroom if necessary.
 In emailing the court, always remember to copy all parties/counsel on the email so as to avoid any ex parte communications with the court.